rechsteiner/weavie/README.md

 ### Running on hardware

-- Connect the board to the USB port.
 - Connect the BOOT0 (B0) pin to the 3.3V PIN.
 This enables the DFU bootloader mode.
-- Press the reset button on the board while connected to the USB.
+- Connect the board to the USB port.
 - Flash the chip:

 ```